 Yes, developing soft skills, peer learning, and peer correcting are central to our learning philosophy, so students need to be at the campus in person.

 There is only a minimum age limit of 18, and no maximum age limit.

 Does 42 deliver any degree or diploma?

-At 42 Vienna, you do not receive an official degree at this moment.
-The educational model is new in Austria, and it does not correspond to any established certification model.
+The 42 educational model is new in Austria, and it does not correspond to any established certification model.
 However, we do not believe this to be a problem in the tech sector, given that many companies tend to focus on your skills, your ability to solve problems and work in a team.
-During the 42 program, you build your own coding portfolio.
-Upon graduation, you'll receive a certificate as proof that you completed the program.
-In our sister schools around the world, 100% of graduates are well-employed.
-Many students already get offers from companies in the early stage of their studies.
+Moreover, during your studies at 42 Vienna, you will build your own coding portfolio.
 Lastly, we want to add that in a tech role, you will never stop learning.
 Technology is constantly evolving, and so will you!
-By the end of 2023 it will be possible for 42 Vienna students to be certified as BACHELOR or MASTER degree students – based on RNCP level 6 or 7 (titles recognized at European level).

 Do candidates need to know how to code to join 42?